 You might wonder why I've not mentioned anything about event objects in this discussion.
 In Seam, there is no need for an event object to propagate state between event producer and listener.
-All state is held in the Seam contexts, and is shared between components.
+State is held in the Seam contexts, and is shared between components.
+However, if you really want to pass an event object, you can: